smartinternz02/SI-GuidedProject-587981-1697002884/ExpressEats/ExpressEats/README.md

 # • ExpressEats

-This is just a simple food delivery made using kotlin while taking the SmartInternz Android Development course.
+This is just a simple food delivery app made using kotlin while taking the SmartInternz Android Development course.